valmadera/SQL_project_data_job_analysis/README.md

 Here is the breakdown of the top skills for jobs in 2023:

 - **Wide Salary Range:** The country's average salaries span from $84,500 to $182,900 indicating significant salary potential in the field.
-- **Large number of opportunities:** If you are ready to jump into the world of remote Data Analyst, the United States is your base point.
+- **Large Number of Opportunities:** If you are ready to jump into the world of remote Data Analyst, the United States is your base point.
-- **Latin America:** As a Latinamerican is always good to know that there are attainable great opportunities in the south of the continent.
+- **Latin America:** As a Latin American it is always good to know that there are attainable great opportunities in the south of the continent.
-- **New competitors:** Surprisingly enough, Sudan is another market to explore.
+- **New Competitors:** Surprisingly enough, Sudan is another market to explore.
 It is recommended to look at why there are that many proposals.

 |Country       |Demand Count|  Avg.
 Salary ($)|